 At this time, the nurse will give you some brief instructions including when to arrive for surgery, when and what your child may eat or drink, and what to bring for your procedure the next day.

-Please be aware that the child's legal guardian must be present the day of surgery to sign medical consent forms and remain in the waiting room for the duration of the procedure. **Please bring your insurance cards, and a picture ID to your procedure the next day.
-Please leave all jewelry, extra money, and personal items at home.**
+Please be aware that the child's legal guardian must be present on the day of surgery to sign medical consent forms and remain in the waiting room for the duration of the procedure. **Please bring your insurance cards and a picture ID to your procedure the next day.
+Please leave all jewelry, extra money and personal items at home.**

 Once you and your child arrive in the pre-op area, the nurse will begin preparing your child for surgery.
 Preparation includes using the restroom/diaper changes and verifying your child’s surgical site and procedure, medical history and allergies.
 You will be asked to change your child into a gown.
 Your child’s operative eye will be marked for surgery either by the nurse or surgeon before they go back to the operating room.